rajbooth/Hash-Stats/docs/run_form.md

  - "2" - if the hasher has no current membership and has paid their weekly run fee
  - "M" - if the hasher is present and has a current membership
  - "X" - if the hasher is present but has no current membership and has not paid a weekly run fee
 The act of clicking in either checkbox will also trigger the *hasher_checked* function, which in turn calls the *add_run* function.
 This performs a POST call to the REST API endpoint:   [https://westlondonhash.com/wp-json/wlh/v1/add_run](https://westlondonhash.com/wp-json/wlh/v1/add_run).
-The JSON payload includes the run number, run date, hasher name and hasher_ID fields.
+The JSON payload includes the ***run_number, run_date, hasher_name*** , and *** hasher_ID*** fields.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg3NjMxMTcyLDEwODI2ODQzNjYsLTE0MT
+eyJoaXN0b3J5IjpbMTYxMzcxNzgxNSwxMDgyNjg0MzY2LC0xND
-U1NDU2NzUsLTE5NzExOTUwODgsLTM0NTM0MzU1XX0=
+E1NTQ1Njc1LC0xOTcxMTk1MDg4LC0zNDUzNDM1NV19
 -->